 Extra Money: We recommend that you bring your extra money in the form of a debit card.
 With the usual identification requirements, they may be used for purchases at all campus locations and Boone businesses.
 Alternately, there are several ATMs on campus.
 Bringing large amounts of cash is not recommended.
 Cannon Music Camp/Appalachian State University is not responsible for any lost or stolen cash.

-Laundry: Washers and Dryers are located in the Living Learning Center, First Floor.
-Cost is $TBA per load.
-(There is no change machine in the residence hall; bring some quarters or as you are out and about through the week, get change.)
+Laundry: Washers and Dryers are located in the residence hall.
+The costs per load are included with tuition.
 You need to bring your own laundry supplies (detergent, fabric softener, etc.).

 Other Expenses: We have obtained special rates for some off-campus activities, and several are free.
 You are not required to attend activities that cost extra.